zriyansh/signoz.io/docs/azure-monitoring/az-blob-storage/az-blob-logging.md

 ## Setup

 1. Navigate to the relevant Storage Account in the Azure portal
-2. Go to the "Diagnostic settings" section
+2. Search for "Diagnostic settings" in the left navigation menu
 3. Click on `blob` under the storage account
 4. Click on "Add Diagnostic Setting"
 5. Select the desired log categories to export:
     - Storage Read
     - Storage Write
     - Storage Delete
-5. Configure the destination as the Event Hub namespace and Event Hub name created in the [EventHub Setup](../../bootstrapping/data-ingestion)
+5. Configure the destination details as "**Stream to an Event Hub**" and select the Event Hub namespace and Event Hub name created during the [EventHub Setup](../../bootstrapping/data-ingestion)
 6. Save the diagnostic settings

 That's it!
 You have successfully set up logging for your Azure Blob Storage.